zapta/serial_packets_py/README.md

 Endpoints represent the destinations of commands and messages on the receiving node and allows the application to distinguish between command and message types.
 End points are identified by a single byte, where the values 0-199 are available for the application, and the values 200-255 are reserved for future expansions of the protocol.

-## Data

-Commands, responses and messages pass  data which is a sequence of zero to 1024 bytes.
-These bytes are opaque to the protocol which treat them as a blob.
-It's up to the application to determine the semantic of these bytes and to encode and decode them as needed.

 ## Application Example